 Brief description

-According to the UN World Water Report 2020, some 2.2 billion people do not have access to safe drinking water.
-Consequently, about one sixth of the world's population is affected by severe water scarcity, especially in remote regions with arid and semi-humid climates.
-The water content of the air in the entire atmosphere is 13,000 km³, of which only the air layers close to the earth can be used, but this still offers great potential for the production of drinking water, as this source is accessible everywhere.
+According to the UN World Water Report 2020, around 2.2 billion people have no access to clean water.
+This means that around one sixth of the world's population is affected by severe water shortages.
+Water scarcity is particularly severe in remote regions with arid and semi-humid climates.
+The water content of the air in the entire atmosphere is 13,000 km³.
+Although only the layers of air close to the earth can be used, this offers great potential for obtaining drinking water, as this source is accessible everywhere.

 Duration